Boston University is committed to faculty salaries

 Medical School Salaries: The AAMC reports total 12-month compensation including salary from medical practice for clinical faculty.
 The data are presented for Private vs. Public schools, Region of the Country, MD vs. PhD, Basic Science vs. Clinical departments and Rank.
 Mean, median and 25th and 75th percentile salaries are reported.
 The annual report is available for purchase from the AAMC, but faculty at BUMC have free electronic access to the report.
 This is for personal use only and may not be disseminated in any form.
 Please use this link: AAMC Salaries

 Business School Salaries: The AACSB publishes an annual faculty salary survey with detailed information on business school faculty and administrative salaries by rank/position, field, and accreditation status.
-The full report is available for purchase from the AACSB, but faculty at Boston University have free access to these data by contacting the SMG Dean’s Office.
+The full report is available for purchase from the AACSB, but faculty at Boston University have free access to these data by contacting the Questrom Dean’s Office.

 Computer Science and Computer Engineering Salaries: The Computing Research Association (CRA) publishes mean, median, minimum and maximum faculty salaries in Computer Science and Computer Engineering Departments, divided by rank, years in rank, tenure and non-tenure track appointments.
 The survey is called the Taulbee Survey.
 It usually is about 2 years behind the present.